-- the success of the Group's current and future exploration and development programme in Australia, South Africa and Hungary; - · prevailing market conditions and investors appetite; and - prevailing oil and gas prices.
+- the success of the Group's current and future exploration and development programme in Australia, South Africa and Hungary; - prevailing market conditions and investors appetite; and - prevailing oil and gas prices.

-Work has recommenced on the Group's Beetaloo Sub-basin asset, with the Group having entered Stage 2 of the work programme in August 2018.
-The Group has an Overall Cost Cap of A\$263.8 million with costs above the Overall Cost Cap would need to be financed by the Group in accordance with their 22.5% participating interest.
+The Group is currently in Stage 2 of the Beetaloo work programme in the NT, Australia, with an Overall Cost Cap of A\$263.8 million, costs above the Overall Cost Cap to be financed by the Group in accordance with their 22.5% PI.
 Additional financing sources may be required to fund future developmental and exploratory drilling.
 Issuing equity securities to satisfy the Group's financial requirements could cause substantial dilution to its existing shareholders.
 Financing may be unavailable or the Group may be unable to obtain necessary financing on acceptable terms.
 If sufficient capital resources are unavailable, the Group may be forced to curtail activities or sell interests in an untimely manner or on unfavourable terms, having a material adverse effect on the Group's business, prospects, financial condition and results of operations.